mongodb/docs/source/includes/automation-configuration-replicaSets.rst

 The ``replicaSets`` array defines each replica set's configuration.
-This field is optional except for deployments with replica sets.
+This field is required for deployments with replica sets.

 .. code-block:: cfg